Indian Reorganization Act: Constitutional challenges

 In a challenge to the U.S. DOI's decision to take land into trust for the Oneida Indian Nation in present-day New York, Upstate Citizens for Equality (UCE), New York, Oneida County, Madison County, the town of Verona, the town of Vernon, and others argued that the IRA is unconstitutional.
 Judge Kahn dismissed UCE's complaint, including the failed theory that the IRA is unconstitutional, on the basis of longstanding and settled law on this issue.
-The US Court of Appeals for the Second Circuit affirmed the dismissal.
+The U.S. Court of Appeals for the Second Circuit affirmed the dismissal.

 Approval by tribes

 Section 18 of the IRA required that members of the affected Indian nation or tribe vote on whether to accept it within one year of the effective date of the act (25 U.S.C.
-478), and had to approve it by a majority.
+478) and had to approve it by a majority.
 There was confusion about who should be allowed to vote on creating new governments, as many non-Indians lived on reservations and many Indians owned no land there, and also over the effect of abstentions.

 Under the voting rules, abstentions were counted as yes votes, but in Oglala Lakota culture, for example, abstention had traditionally equaled a no vote.
 The resulting confusion caused disputes on many reservations about the results.

 When the final results were in, 172 tribes had accepted the act, and 75 had rejected it.
 The largest tribe, the Navajo, had been badly hurt by the federal Navajo Livestock Reduction Program, which took away half their livestock and jailed dissenters.
-They strongly opposed the act, John Collier the chief promoter, and the entire Indian New Deal.
-Historian Brian Dippie notes that the Indian Rights Association denounced Collier as a 'dictator' and accused him of a "near reign of terror" on the Navajo reservation.
-Dippie adds that, "He became an object of 'burning hatred' among the very people whose problems so preoccupied him."
+They strongly opposed the act, the chief promoter John Collier, and the entire Indian New Deal.
+Historian Brian Dippie notes that the Indian Rights Association denounced Collier as a "dictator" and accused him of a "near reign of terror" on the Navajo reservation.
+Dippie adds, "[h]e became an object of 'burning hatred' among the very people whose problems so preoccupied him."

 Legacy

 Historians have mixed reactions to the Indian New Deal.
 Many praise Collier's energy and his initiative.
-Philp praised Collier's Indian New Deal for protecting Indian freedom to engage in traditional religious practices, obtaining additional relief money for reservations, providing a structure for self-government, and enlisting the help of anthropologists who respected traditional cultures.
-However, he concludes that the Indian New Deal was unable to stimulate economic progress nor did it provide a usable structure for Indian politics.
+Kenneth R. Philp praised Collier's Indian New Deal for protecting Indian freedom to engage in traditional religious practices, obtaining additional relief money for reservations, providing a structure for self-government, and enlisting the help of anthropologists who respected traditional cultures.
+However, he concludes that the Indian New Deal was unable to stimulate economic progress, nor did it provide a usable structure for Indian politics.
 Philp argues these failures gave ammunition to the return to the previous policy of termination that took place after Collier resigned in 1945.
-In surveying the scholarly literature, Schwartz concludes that there is:
+In surveying the scholarly literature, E. A. Schwartz concludes that there is: